intersystems-community/webterminal/readme.md

 ```

 Now, in `build` folder you will find `CacheWebTerminal-v*.xml` file ready to import.
 Every time you
-changes is ready to be tested, just run `gulp` command again and import XML again.
+changes is ready to be tested, just run `gulp` command and import generated XML into Caché.